dboutote/Advanced-Term-Fields/readme.txt

 == Changelog ==

+= 0.1.2 =
+* WP 4.5 Compatibility updates: added 'load-term.php' action hook.
+* Bug fix: on quick edit form when $taxonomy is not defined.

 = 0.1.1 =
 * Added `$meta_slug` property for localizing js files and HTML attributes for form fields.